owtscharenko/PyControlHost/README.rst

 This repository is providing scripts necessary for communication of pyBAR with the DAQ (dispatcher, run control) of the SHiP Charm experiment

-In a future release it is forseen to enhance the alignment to work more reliable.

 Installation
 ============
 You have to have Python 2/3 with the following modules installed: